Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 The site has been developed using the mobile first approach with responsive elements where possible and media queries when necessary.
 All changes to the site were tested in Google Chrome, Firefox, Opera, and Vivaldi browsers (leveraging the developer tools in each) and across Windows (desktop), Linux (desktop & laptop), and Android operating systems (mobile).

 During testing I found that some absolutely positioned elements had moved up/down further depending on which browser was used.
 The most consistant explanation I found for this was that absolutely positioned elements need to have a relatively positioned parent element.
 Making this change mitigated but did not eliminate the browser variance.
+Small variances in position at different screen sizes was addressed using media queries.

 ## Deployment